9 Reasons to Visit Pittsburgh in March – Spring is Coming

 Phipps Conservatory is the premier conservatory in Western Pennsylvania and is home to nearly a dozen rooms with various themes to showcase some of the world's best flowers and plants.
 Each March the gardens unveil their most popular show, the Spring Flower Show, which features dozens of amazing spring flowers as well as art pieces curated to each show's unique theme.

 If you only have time to visit the conservatory for one show a year, make it this one.
-2025's Spring Flower Show is themed A Bloom for Every Room and runs from March 22nd to April 20th.
-Even better?
-Starting on March 1st, the Tropical Forest is taking on a new theme- Tropical Forest Panama!
+2026's Spring Flower Show is themed True Colors begins on March 28th.
+(You have until March 15th to see the Orchid and Tropical Bonsai Show, too!)

 After Phipps you can easily go explore Oakland or Squirrel Hill, so why not grab a Japanese takeaway box at Oishii Bento or a drink at the tiki bar Hidden Harbor?